SAMHSA Federal Funding for Mental and Behavioral Health, Substance Abuse, Suicide Prevention, and Trauma-Informed Care

 Tori Foster serves as a Managing Director at McAllister & Quinn, where she advises nonprofit organizations and public agencies on securing federal, state, and private funding to advance mission‑critical priorities.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) has released its forecast for anticipated grant opportunities scheduled for February and March 2026.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) has released its forecast for anticipated grant opportunities scheduled for April and May 2026.

 The 2026 SAMHSA federal grant forecast highlights federal funding opportunities for mental health, behavioral health, suicide prevention, and trauma-informed care.
 This early insight gives organizations the chance to begin preparing competitive applications aligned with SAMHSA’s priorities.